tatianegercina/FinTech/01-Lesson-Plans/07-SQL/3/Activities/04-Stu_Foreign_Keys/README.md

 ## Instructions

-**Note:** Make sure all tables have primary keys that increment with each new row of data.

 Complete the following:

 * Use the provided CSV files to create and populate the `owners` and `estates` tables: